-Tutorial: Build an API Gateway REST API with Lambda non-proxy integration - Amazon API Gateway
+Tutorial: Create a REST API with a Lambda non-proxy integration - Amazon API Gateway

-Tutorial: Build an API Gateway REST API with Lambda non-proxy integration
+Tutorial: Create a REST API with a Lambda non-proxy integration

 In this walkthrough, we use the API Gateway console to build an API that enables a client to call Lambda functions through the Lambda non-proxy integration (also known as custom integration).
 For more information about AWS Lambda and Lambda functions, see the AWS Lambda Developer Guide.